-The purpose of the component layers in Gerber data is to transfer the component information held in CAD which is needed in manufacturing to:
+The purpose of the component layers in Gerber data is to transfer from CAD to manufacturing the component information it needs.
+It allows to

 - visualize the component placement to check for errors and set up the assembly, - generate the manufacturing tools, such as the paste stencils and the pick and place machine programs, - assist in the procurement of the components.